Get Dictionary from Input

 Accesses the Transistor API to retrieve your subscriber data and extract the Total Count.

-Opens the URL for the Embeds page for your Transistor podcast.
+Opens the URL to the transcript page for the latest episode of your Transistor podcast.

 Uses the Transistor API to look at your show data, gets the first show, and extracts the ID for use in your other shortcuts.